Roger Bushell: Birth and early life

 Bushell was born in Springs, Transvaal, South Africa, on 30 August 1910 to English parents, Benjamin Daniel and Dorothy Wingate Bushell (née White).
 His father, a mining engineer, had immigrated to the country from Britain and he used his wealth to ensure that Roger received a first-class education.
 He was first schooled in Johannesburg, then aged 14 went to Wellington College in Berkshire, England.
 In 1929, Bushell then went to Pembroke College, Cambridge to study law.

 Keen on pursuing non-academic interests from an early age, Bushell excelled in rugby and cricket and skied for Cambridge in races between 1930 and 1932, captaining the team in 1931.

 Skiing

 One of Bushell's passions and talents was skiing: in the early 1930s, he was declared the fastest Briton in the male downhill category.
-After the war, a black run was named after him in St. Moritz, Switzerland, in memory of his efforts to organize Anglo-Swisso ski meetings.
+After the war, a black run was named after him in St. Moritz, Switzerland, in memory of his efforts to organize Anglo-Swiss ski meetings.
 He additionally won the slalom event of the annual Oxford-Cambridge ski race in 1931.

 At an event in Canada, Bushell had an accident in which one of his skis narrowly missed his left eye, leaving him with a gash in the corner of it.
 Although he recovered from this accident, he developed a dark droop in his left eye as a result of scarring from his stitches.

 Bushell became fluent in French and German, with a good accent, which became extremely useful during his time as a prisoner of war.